Chile's Garden City

 with the Patagonians, Punta Arenas, Chile

-Patagonia is the name given to the southernmost part of South America shared by Chile and Argentina.
-The Western area is part of the Chilean territory, while the Eastern Patagonia belongs to Argentina, the Andes Mountain Range partially separates both portions.
+Patagonia is the term to describe the southernmost part of South America shared by both Chile and Argentina.
+The western section falls within Chilean territory, while the eastern portion belongs to Argentina.
+The Andes Mountain Range serves as a partial natural boundary, separating these two regions.

 Origin of the name Patagonia

-One of the faces of the monument with the Patagonian
+One of the faces of the monument featuring the Patagonian

 Indian.
-It is said that the visitor who kisses his toe,
+It is said that if a visitor kisses his toe,

-"Patagon" (Big Footed), is because the native population contacted by the Spaniards in San Julian, Atlantic coast, were very tall and had large feet.
+To add more information to the encounter between Europeans and natives, it is said that the native population contacted by the Spaniards in San Julian, Atlantic coast, were very tall and had large feet.

 In fact, another of the explorers and chronicler of the travel, Antonio Pigafetta in his narration of Magellan's voyage around the World, tells without giving further explanation that the Captain of the expedition, seeing the natives called them "Patagoni" (Big Footed).